ositaka/design-code-tips-v2/src/pages/code/2022-04-21-code-examples-of-the-mediacreators-nodejs-website.md

 As a good example for this use case scenario is, for instance, on an indoor market, where the internet connection is not so good, and it's changing quite frequently between `3g` and `slow-2g`.
 With this approach, we can quickly serve more compressed images, that will take less time to be loaded.
 This will give a better experience to the user and will keep the user motivated to wait a bit more, but not give it up.
 We show a background color on all images, based on its main color, picked by hand, to keep the branding aspect in mind.

-### 1.1 — Check user's internet connection type with JavaScript & server the appropriated media files with ExpressJS
+### 1.1 — Check user's internet connection type with JavaScript & serve the appropriated media files with ExpressJS

 The following JavaScript code is executed on the `<head>` HTML element, right after the SEO metatags.
 This code snippet it will add to check the user's internet connection with the help of `navigator.connection?.effectiveType`.

 Browser compatibility: **Chrome based browsers** and **Opera** only.
-No support for Safari.
+[No support for Safari, Firefox and IE](https://caniuse.com/?search=effectiveType).
 In case the browser doesn't support `navigator.connection.effectiveType` we will just serve the `4g` assets.

 ```pug
 //- Check Internet Connection